askcs/asksensedemo/README.md

 ## Deploy APK

+### Release APK

+A signed release APK, can be found [here](https://github.com/askcs/asksensedemo/blob/master/ask_sense_demo-release-0.1.apk).

 ### IDE

-There is no officially released APK of this demo App.
-So to install this on your phone, clone the branch `getdata-fix` of the Sense Android Library, and clone this project too:
+To install a debug APK on your phone, clone the branch `getdata-fix` of the Sense Android Library, and clone this project too:

 ```bash